 Many people think falls are a normal part of aging.
 The truth is, they're not.
 Most falls can be prevented—and you have the power to reduce your risk.

-Every year on the first day of fall, we celebrate National Falls Prevention Awareness Day to bring attention to this growing public health issue.
-To promote greater awareness and understanding here are 10 common myths—and the reality—about older adult falls:
+To promote greater awareness and understanding here are 10 common myths—and the reality—about older adult falls.

 Myth 1: Falling happens to other people, not to me.